rsuite/rsuite/docs/pages/components/date-picker/en-US/index.md

 <!--{include:`custom.md`}-->

 Clicking "The day before" in the example does not close the picker layer because the `closeOverlay:boolean` property is configured.
-This propperty is used to set whether to close the picker layer after clicking the shortcut item.
+This property is used to set whether to close the picker layer after clicking the shortcut item.
 The default value is `true`.

 ### Controlled